 Explore the Howardian Hills and the Yorkshire Wolds on this splendid walk devised to celebrate the 100th anniversary of Yorkshire County Council.
-The walk starts at the fabulous York Minster and runs to Filey Brigg on the Yorkshire coast.
-The walk includes:
+The walk starts at the fabulous York Minster next to the Roman York Walls in the historic city.
+It then runs all the way to Filey Brigg on the Yorkshire coast.

 - Riverside sections along the River Foss near York, and along the River Derwent near Malton.